-Board Member since 15 June 2007; Resignation in 2010; eligible for re-election up to 2013
+Board Member since 15 June 2007; Resignation in 2013.

 Director/ project leader of the Freja Foundation; She holds a MSc in Business Administration and Economics, French and English.
-Studies in Macro economics and marketing at the Concordia University Canada and Ecole Superiere de Commerce Reims
+Studies in Macro economics and marketing at the Concordia University Canada and Ecole Superiere de Commerce Reims.